defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 # Game Theory

 In every society, people interact all the time.
 Sometimes, those interactions are cooperative, and other times, they are competitive.
-In either case, the term _interdependence_ applies: one person's behaviour affects another person's well-being, either positively or negatively.
+In either case, the term _interdependence_ applies: one person's behavior affects another person's well-being, either positively or negatively.

 As you know, Web3 is mostly about incentives.
 Most specifically, it's about **aligning incentives**.
 To do that, calculating the costs of attacks, or determining whether the tokenomics we are designing are accurate enough, we need Game Theory.